saipraneeth-987/Library-Book-Recommendation-System/books/README.md

     - Contains books that have been cancelled due to accidental duplicates in google form.
     - [ ] Should allow move back to stage 1.

+* Global search
+    - Link to search functioanlity must  appear in all pages.
+    - [ ] A separate page to find the status of a book based on
+	* ISBN and
+	* Recommender and
+	* Title
+    - [ ] If a field is empty, do not use it in search.
+    - [ ] The search should display all the info that is matching.

 ## Implementation ##
 You can assume that the list of new books is given as a CSV file (sample